seppelz/arztvermittlung/NewKnowledgeBase.md

 - API endpoints follow RESTful conventions with controllers handling business logic
 - Backend tests are organized in a separate directory structure
 - Environment configuration uses separate files for development, production, and example templates
 - User authentication is handled via JWT tokens with role-based access control
+- Axios configuration should be centralized in a single api.js file that sets up base URL and interceptors, then imported into service files rather than using raw axios imports